 - Other ENT disorders - eg, salivary gland disorders and ENT neoplasms.

-See separate Temporomandibular Joint Dysfunction and Pain Syndromes article for more details.
+See the separate Temporomandibular Joint Dysfunction and Pain Syndromes article for more details.

 - As with AOM in children, investigations in the acute phase are unlikely to be helpful.